 Begin by inserting it on your Android phone and wait a few seconds for it to be detected.

 Next, go to Settings.
 Scroll down to Storage and Tap the SD card.
 Next, tap the three dots located in the top right corner of the screen.
 Tap Storage Settings.
-Next, select the Format as Internal option.
+Next, select the Format as an Internal option.

 Tap Erase & Format.
 If it is too slow, you will get a notification.
 Android may reject formatting a slow SD as Internal Storage.